apple/coremltools/docs-guides/source/stateful-models.md

 We start with a toy model with simple attention, where the `query`, `key`, and `value` are calculated by a linear layer and then fed into the `scaled_dot_product_attention`.
-This toy example only focus on stateful kv-cache, so it omits some other details such as multi-head, multi-layer, positional encoding, final logits, etc.
+This toy example only focuses on stateful kv-cache, so it omits other details such as multi-head, multi-layer, positional encoding, final logits, etc.
 ```python
 import torch